Proper Adjectives

 - Attributive Adjectives

-Proper adjective can modify an indefinite pronoun.
-Or they can appear after the linking verb, in which case, proper adjective are the subject complement of the sentence.
+Proper adjectives can modify an indefinite pronoun.
+Or they can appear after a linking verb, in which case, they act as the subject complement of the sentence.
 Check out the examples:

 She is